rubyfu/RubyFu/module_0x1__basic_ruby_kungfu/string.md

 end
 ```

-Then as PoC, I've used the same previous one (after updating String class on-the-fly)
+Then as PoC, I've used the same previous one (after updating String class on-the-fly in the same script)
 ```ruby
 #!/usr/bin/env ruby
 # Level 1